JaredMazars/GT3_Tool/ROUTE_REVIEW_CHECKLIST.md

 ### Workflow Rules

-1. **Focus on ONE route at a time** - Do not review multiple routes simultaneously.
-Select the next unchecked route and focus solely on that route and its related files.
-2. **Complete the next unchecked route and do not continue.
-Just check the box and confirm that it is completed.
-Then stop.** - Check the box only after all review items pass
+1. **Review by SUB-SECTION** - Find the next unchecked subsection (e.g., `### Proposals`, `### Opportunities`, `### Activities`) and review ALL routes within that subsection as a batch.
+2. **Complete the entire sub-section, then stop** - Check boxes for all routes in that section after review.
+Document fixes applied.
+Then stop and wait for the next instruction.
-3. **Document any issues found** - Add notes below the route entry if issues are discovered
+3. **Document any issues found** - Add notes below each route entry if issues are discovered or fixes are applied.
-4. **Test after changes** - Verify the route still functions correctly after optimization
+4. **Test after changes** - Verify routes still function correctly after optimization.

 ### How to Use This Checklist

-1. Find the next unchecked route in the list
+1. Find the next unchecked **subsection** (identified by `###` headers like `### Proposals`, `### Activities`, etc.)
-2. Open the route file and its related frontend files
+2. Read ALL route files within that subsection
-3. Clear the Security Checklist below and run through it
+3. For each route, run through the applicable checklists:
-4. Clear the Performance Checklist below and run through it
+   - Security Checklist (all routes)
+   - Performance Checklist (all routes)
-5. Clear the Correctness & Observability Checklist below (where applicable)
+   - Correctness & Observability Checklist (where applicable)
-6. Clear the Data Integrity Checklist (for routes that modify data)
+   - Data Integrity Checklist (for routes that modify data)
-7. Clear the Resilience Checklist (for routes that call external APIs)
+   - Resilience Checklist (for routes that call external APIs)
-8. Make any necessary changes
-9. Test the endpoint and frontend functionality
-10. Check the box and confirm it is completed.
-Then stop!
+4. Apply fixes in batch where patterns are similar across routes
+5. Check all boxes in the section and add review notes
+6. Update the Progress Summary table
+7. **Stop and confirm completion of the section**

 ---